broadinstitute/stp_segmentation_wdl/README.md

 Docker is a platform for developing, shipping, and running applications in containers.
 Containers provide a consistent environment for running software, regardless of the underlying infrastructure.
 Dockerfiles are used to create Docker images, which are portable snapshots of an application and its dependencies.

-#### What is Cromwell?
+#### What is Miniwdl?

-Cromwell is a workflow management system designed to execute WDL (Workflow Description Language) workflows.
-It's developed by the Broad Institute for managing complex scientific workflows.
-Local Setup instructions mentioned [here](https://github.com/broadinstitute/stp_segmentation_wdl?tab=readme-ov-file#testing-wdl-workflow-on-a-local-machinecluster).
+MiniWDL is a lightweight, user-friendly implementation of the Workflow Description Language (WDL) for running scientific workflows.
+It's designed for ease of use and efficiency, suitable for both small and large-scale data processing.
+MiniWDL supports local and cloud-based execution, making it versatile and scalable for various scientific computing tasks.

 ### A. WDL Guide: